patriciogonzalezvivo/thebookofshaders/09/README.md

 But if we scale the normalized coordinate system up - let's say by three - we will get three sequences of linear interpolations between 0-1: the first one between 0-1, the second one for the floating points between 1-2 and the third one for the floating points between 2-3.

-____comment the code below with some comments about where the interpolation by three is happening____

 <div class="codeAndCanvas" data="grid-making.frag"></div>

-Now it's time to draw something on each subspace in the same way we did in previous chapters, by uncommenting line 25.
+Now it's time to draw something on each subspace in the same way we did in previous chapters, by uncommenting line 27.
 Because we are multiplying equally in x and y the aspect ratio of the space doesn't change and shapes will be as expected.

 Try some of the following exercises to get a deeper understanding: